 As we already established all you have to do is slice your pork about an inch thick and marinate it for a few hours before grilling it.
 You don’t want to slice it any thinner for grilling as it will be difficult to ‘peel it off’ the grill once the marinade is done with

-If you want to prepare the meat in the oven, your slow cooker or pressure cooker/instant pot, scroll to the bottom of the post for detailed instructions.
+If you want to prepare the meat in the oven, your slow cooker or pressure cooker/instant pot the recipe card includes detailed instructions.

 No grill, no problem